 Westernport Water has received reports from customers regarding the appearance, taste and odour of their drinking water over recent weeks, particularly in the waterline townships.
 As Managing Director of Westernport

 Applications are now open for Westernport Water’s Community Support Program and Recycled Water Grant Program.
 The annual Community Support Program aims to strengthen communities by providing $25,000 worth of funding

-Yesterday, Westernport Water released its Annual Water Outlook which forecasts water supply security for the year ahead.
-Managing Director Peter Quigley explained that the Outlook considers the current storage level
+This week, Westernport Water released its Annual Water Outlook, which forecasts that its drinking water supply is secure for the year ahead.
+The Annual Water Outlook considers the current storage

 Westernport Water is responsible for supplying drinking water, recycled water, and sewerage services to customers on Phillip Island and the district between Archies Creek and The Gurdies.